latestchatty/chromeshack/README.md

 -   Deployment packages can be generated with `npm run build:pack`.
 This results in two uploadable archives: one for code review, and one as a minified bundle, found in the `artifacts/` folder.

--   All E2E tests can be run with `npm run mocha`, which produces a report found in `mochawesome-report/`.
+-   The full E2E test suite can be run with `npm run mocha` which produces a report found in `mochawesome-report/` (_look in `CONTRIBUTING.md` for critical information_).

 -   The Cypress GUI can be opened with `npm run cypress` to run individual tests or to debug a test spec.